-Why Choose Cooper to Diagnose and Treat Heart Valve Disease
+Why Choose Cardiac Partners to Diagnose and Treat Heart Valve Disease

 - Our multidisciplinary team of cardiovascular experts provides the most advanced and comprehensive care in the region for patients with heart valve defects and disease.

 - We are a high-volume cardiac center with national recognition for providing the safest and highest quality care to patients.

 - As an academic medical center, we lead the way in clinical trials and groundbreaking treatment options, some of which are only available at Cooper.

 Types of Heart Valve Disease

 Some people are born with heart valve disease, while others acquire it later in life.
 Heart valve disease that develops before birth is called congenital heart valve disease.
 Congenital heart valve disease can occur alone or with other congenital heart defects.

 Congenital heart valve disease often involves pulmonary or aortic valves that don't form properly.
 These valves may not have enough tissue flaps, they may be the wrong size or shape, or they may lack an opening through which blood can flow properly.